FurEast/turbopatate-ce/README.md

 # 🥔 TurboPatate Commmunity Edition
 A free, open-source and modular ticketing system, designed for Furry conventions.
-The first version of TurboPatate-CE will be release soon.
+The first version of TurboPatate-CE will be released soon.

 ## Features
 - ✨ User-friendly interface